jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 2.9 Parity

 Data transfer errors are detected using an even parity system.
-Even parity is generated by the device driving the AD bus and is asserted one clock after the associated activity address or data block.
-The device receiving data on the AD bus determines even parity on the data received and compares it with the value on the PAR signal.
-The parity calculation is determined by XORing the individual bits of the  AD[31..0], _C/BE[3..0], and PAR signals.
+Except for video and HID devices, all PCI devices are required to support parity[[7]](#7).
+Even parity is generated by the device driving the AD bus and is asserted one clock after the associated address or data block.
+The device receiving data on the AD bus determines even parity on the data received and compares it to the PAR.
+The parity is determined by XORing the individual bits of the AD[31..0], _C/BE[3..0], and PAR signals.
 The PAR bit is set when the sum of bits set is equal to an even number.

-When a parity mismatch is detected, and the device's parity error respose bit is set, the receiving device asserts _PERR on all cycles except special transactions.
+When a parity mismatch is detected, and the target device's parity error respose bit (Command Register, bit 6) is set, the target device asserts _PERR.
+The device reporting the error must set its Detected Parity Error Bit (Status Register, Bit 15), regardless of the status of the parity error response bit.

+For MC68040 driven cycles, if the PCI Bridge detects a parity error and has its parity error response bit set (Command Register, bit 6), it will assert _INT2 and set its interrupt status bit (Status Register, Bit 3).
+PCI drivers are expected to respond to this interrupt and poll their device's Parity Error Bit.
+The driver should then clear the interrupt in the PCI Bridge (Status Register, Bit 3) and retry or cancel the cycle.

+IS THIS OVERKILL?

+add timing

 #### 2.9.1 Address Parity Errors

+An address parity error is considered a fatal error when it occurs.
 When a parity mismatch occurs during the address phase, one of three things can happen.

-1) A device claims the transaction and proceeds as normal
+1) A device claims the transaction and proceeds as normal.
-2) A target device claims the transaction and terminates with a Target-Abort
+2) A target device claims the transaction and terminates with a Target-Abort.
-3) No target device claims the transaction and the cycle will time out with a Master-Abort
+3) No target device claims the transaction and the cycle will time out with a Master-Abort.

-During MC68040 driven cycles, in the event of cases 2 or 3, the PCI Bridge will initiate a Retry.
-If the Retry fails, the PCI Bridge will assert _TEA, signaling the MC68040 that there was an error during the transaction.
+Target devices will assert _PERR in all cases of an address parity error.
+Some devices may assert _SERR, which is typically interpreted as a fatal system error.
+A "crash" in any other words.
+In the event of case 1, the wrong target device may be replying to the address.
+This can cause a myriad of issues, likely causing instability.
+Case 2 is prefered when a target device respods to the address, but there is an address parity error.

 #### 2.9.2 Data Parity Errors

+A data parity error occurs when there is a parity mismatch during the data phase of the cycle.
+Data parity is calculated on all data blocks except during special cycles.
+If a data parity error is detected,

 ## References
 <a id="1">[1]</a>Data Movement Between Big-Endian and Little-Endian Devices.
 Freescale Semiconductor.
 <a id="2">[2]</a>PCI Local Bus Specification Revision 2.3.
 PCI Special Interest Group.
 Section 3.2.2.3.5.
 System Generation of IDSEL. pp. 36-37.
 <a id="3">[3]</a>Floppy Adapter.
 Ian Steadman. https://github.com/istedman/Floppy_adaptor.
 Accessed May 4, 2023.
 <a id="4">[4]</a>Motorola MC68040 User Manual.
-Motorolla.
+Motorola.
 Sections 7.4.2 Line Read Transfer and 7.4.4 Line Write Transfers.
 <a id="5">[5]</a>PCI Local Bus Specification Revision 2.3.
 PCI Special Interest Group.
 Table 3-2.
 Burst Ordering Encoding. pp. 29.
+<a id="6">[6]</a>Prometheus Open Source. http://www.e3b.de/prometheus.
+Accessed July 6, 2023.
-<a id="6">[6]</a>PCI Local Bus Specification Revision 2.3.
+<a id="5">[5]</a>PCI Local Bus Specification Revision 2.3.
 PCI Special Interest Group.
-Section 3.2.2.
-Implementation Note: Device Address Space. pp. 27.
+Section 3.7.2.
+Parity Checking. pp. 95.